Christa McAuliffe Space Center: Simulator technology

-In order to ensure that campers are safe, a network of closed circuit cameras is also installed at key points on the set to monitor their positions.
+In order to ensure that visitors are safe, a network of cameras is also installed at key points on the set to monitor their positions.
 Each simulator has part of the bridge and connected areas of the set monitored at all times.

 The most complex part of each simulator is the computer systems.
 Each ship has several computers installed.
 The smallest set, the Galileo, has five, while the largest set, the Magellan, has 13.
 Each one of these computers (excluding sound effect computers and tactical [main viewer] computers) is connected to a network allowing communication between computers.
 In this way, the programs on each of the computers are also able to communicate with each other, allowing the control room to monitor the simulation and for computers on the bridge to update each other with information sent from the control room.
 The programming on each of the computers used to be programmed in HyperCard, which was in use on the USS Voyager until the simulator was decommissioned.
-Later however, the Space Center switched to Revolution by Runtime Revolution.
-The next generation of programs at the Space Center were programmed in Cocoa, Apple Inc's own programming language for their Macintosh computer platform.
+Later however, the space center switched to Revolution by Runtime Revolution.
+The next generation of programs at the space center were programmed in Cocoa, Apple Inc's own programming language for their Macintosh computer platform.
 Since 2018, the space center has used the Thorium open-source starship simulator platform, developed by a former volunteer.

 Private donations paid for the simulators, while the school district pays the salary of the center's director.
 181 volunteers and part-timers help to operate the simulators.

 Staff

-The Space Center's full-time employee is the Director.
-Flight Directors, Set Directors, and Bridge Supervisors are part-time employees.
-The volunteering organization is divided into guilds and classes of volunteers as follows:
+The space center's only full-time employee is the director.
+Flight directors, set directors, and supervisors are part-time employees.